falkyre/nhl-led-scoreboard/How to run on SteamDeck.md

 Create a virtual enviroment

-python3 -m venv venv
+>python3 -m venv venv

 Activate your virtual environment

-source venv/bin/activate
+>source venv/bin/activate

 Install pip requirements using the emulator_requirements.txt:

 >pip3 install -r emulator_requirements.txt

 Create your config.json

 Run your scoreboard (from the root of where you cloned it).
 No need for sudo as we don't need hardware access

-python3 src/main.py --emulated
+>python3 src/main.py --emulated

 This will start the browser adapter, go to http://<ip address of steamdeck>:8888 to see

-Stop the running scoreboard
+Stop the running scoreboard (CTRL-C)

 Edit the newley created emulator_config.json and change browser to pygame